manuel-sosa/CryptoClustering/README.md

 - Visualizations to support the analysis, including elbow plots for determining the optimal k and scatter plots to visualize the clusters.
 - A README file that summarizes the project, its objectives, methodologies, and key findings.
 This document should provide a clear overview of the challenge and serve as an entry point for anyone reviewing the project on GitHub.

-## :wrench: Skills and Tools::hammer:
+## :hammer: :wrench: Skills and Tools:
 - Python: For all data processing, analysis, and modeling tasks.
 - Pandas and NumPy: For data manipulation and numerical operations.
 - Matplotlib and hvPlot: For creating visualizations.